 A course in multivariable calculus with analytic geometry for students of mathematics, science and engineering.
 Topics include: parametric equations, two-and three-dimensional vector algebra, vector differential calculus, differentiation of functions of several variables, multiple integrals, and line and surface integrals.
 Applications are considered throughout.
 Computer software and/or graphic calculators will be integrated as appropriate throughout the course.
 Class: 4 hours per week.
-Prerequisites: "C" or better in MAT 256 and "C" or better in ENG 101.
+Prerequisites: "C" or better in MAT 256 and eligibility for ENG 093.
 (Fa) 4 credits